kunigami/kunigami.github.io/blog/_posts/2021-11-16-a-simple-key-logger.md

 The overall pattern is very similar to how we would do a webpage: we have a `index.html` with some divs with specific IDs which we'll access in JavaScript.

 We then execute the JavaScript code using Node.js once the DOM content has loaded.
 He have access to the DOM elements from the page just like in a web application.
-The major difference is that we have access to the local filesystem since this process is not running in a sandboxed environment.
+The major difference is that we have access to the local filesystem since this process is not running in a sandboxed environment like in the browser.

 So we read the data, transform and use Plotly to display the results, as in Figure 1.